 The Company has \$3.7 of outstanding standby letters of credit, all of which are under the Revolving Credit Facility.
-We also have a contractual obligation for licenses related to the implementation and upgrade of an enterprise resource planning ("ERP") system for Dodge.
-These license costs of \$10.5 are being incurred over the five-year period from the execution of the license agreement in May 2022.
+We also have a contractual obligation for licenses related to the implementation and upgrade of an enterprise resource planning (ERP) system for Dodge.
+These license costs of \$10.5 for the ERP system are being incurred over the five-year period from the execution of the license agreement in May 2022.

-Other than the items noted above, we had no significant off-balance sheet arrangements as of July 1, 2023.
+Other than the items noted above, we had no significant off-balance sheet arrangements as of September 30, 2023.